Kernix13/mobile-menus/README.md

 The project is to create different mobile menus that are accessible.
 There are 5 menus on this page that will have different entrances for mobile.
 The menus are accessible due to toggling of the ARIA attribute <code>aria-expanded</code>.

 All the all have "_magic_" numbers.
 That makes sense for all but menu 1.
-For menu 1 I think I will give the hamburger icon/button a z-index to make it appear over the menu when it comes down.
-The same will have to be dome for the other menus as well.
+For menu 1 I dave the first ("from top") hamburger icon/button a z-index to make it appear over the menu when it comes down.
+I originally had the menu come below the "logo" and hamburger icon, but it now is positioned at the top.

 1. Mobile menu 1 comes from the top.
 2. Mobile menu 2 comes from the right.